SAP-samples/teched2021-DEV164/exercises/2_WorkflowFromScratch/README.md

 1. Do not make any changes to the file at this time.
 1. Close the file by clicking on the ![X](images/Icon_OpenFiles_Close.png).
 ![](images/Properties-PrepareApproval-3.png)
    > The `ruleServiceId` refers to a provided rule already imported during setup of this tutorial.
 The `selfApproval` instructs this example workflow to sent approvals to the workflow initiator instead of the actual approver as specified by the rule.
-In a later exercise, a custom rule to determine the approver will be created and these two lines be changed.
 1. Select the Service Task `Get Approvers`
 1. Select the properties tab `Details`
 1. As destination, enter `BUSINESS_RULES`.
 This destination has been automatically created for you by the booster.